eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 2 or 4 CPU cores, and an SSD for storage because the node databases are so IOPS-heavy.
-The Geth eth1 node would require around 350GiB of storage by itself initially, which can fill a 1TB SSD within 6 months.
+The Geth execution client would require around 350GiB of storage by itself initially, which can fill a 1TB SSD within 6 months.
 Offline pruning is available.

-Other eth1 clients grow at different rates, see [resource use](../Usage/ResourceUsage.md).
+Other execution clients grow at different rates, see [resource use](../Usage/ResourceUsage.md).

-The beacon node database is small, around 11 GiB, but we don't know what growth will look like once the merge with Eth1 is done.
+The consensus client database is small, around 11 GiB, but we don't know what growth will look like once the merge with PoW is done.

 If you are running a slasher, that might be another 100 to 300 GiB by itself.